totalblank/Zettelkasten/6 - Main Notes/Journal.md

 # Roam and Roar

 I mustn't worry about unnecessary things.
 Women don't matter simply because I am not a woman.
 I must always be focused.
 That might sound like an abnormal task, but I'm neither trying to be normal nor sane.
 I don't mind the insanity as long as I am the best of the best.
 I am created some TODO items, I am going to achieve all of them.

+But first, I need to be firm on the way things are going to be.
+I plan on generating income through coding.
+For that, I have to build some projects.
+What projects can I think of?
+I am interested in Pure Mathematics and Machine Learning.
+I want to use these to build some projects.

+# Reality

+Even wonder why most rich guys are not fit?
+Yes, because they've cracked the code.
+They know that in this life, what matters is money and social acceptance.
+And society doesn't condemn unfit men, society condemns poor guys.
+Majority of the societal members admire rich guys and not fit guys.
+This is why there are more rich guys than there are fit guys.

+All these are common knowledge, but these hit you sometimes very hard.
+I'll be needing money, soon.
+And I must create a plan.

+All things are necessary, some are more necessary and some are less.
+These things are calculated by fools.
+Everything is game.
+Treat everything as game.